deeox/pg_ai_sdk/README.md

 ## Installation and Usage

 1. **Install the Dependencies**: Ensure you have PostgreSQL installed with development packages (`postgresql-server-dev-*`), CMake, and a C++ compiler.
 This project requires CMake 3.20 or higher, G++ 13 and C++ 20.
+2. **Add as Clickhouse AI SDK as Git Submodule**: Add the `ai-sdk-cpp` repository as a submodule to keep it self-contained.
+    ```bash
+    git submodule add https://github.com/ClickHouse/ai-sdk-cpp.git vendor/ai-sdk-cpp
+    ```
-2. **Install the Extension**: Compile and install the extension into your PostgreSQL instance.
+3. **Install the Extension**: Compile and install the extension into your PostgreSQL instance.
     -  **Build the Extension**:
         ```bash
         mkdir build && cd build